-- We tested the design and operating effectiveness of relevant controls over the determination of the medium-to long-term crude oil price assumption in management's valuation of FVTOCI financial assets and impairment test of investments accounted for using the equity method and property, plant and equipment. - We inquired of management and inspected the internal documents supporting the assumption to evaluate the reasonableness of the Group's medium- to long-term crude oil price assumption, considering the impacts from the COVID-19 pandemic, the geopolitical risk arising from the lengthening of the Russia-Ukraine situation, and efforts towards a decarbonized society on the current crude oil markets and the future global demand and supply for crude oil. - We evaluated the reasonableness of the Group's medium- to long-term crude oil price assumption by comparing the Group's assumption with a range developed by our independent estimates of future crude oil price.
-Our range is developed to be narrower than medium- to long-term crude oil price assumptions published by multiple external organizations, considering audit materiality, sensitivity to price changes and degrees of variance of price assumptions published by multiple external organizations. - When we developed the range, we independently obtained the medium- to long-term crude oil price assumptions from multiple external organizations and assessed the independence and the experience of the external organizations to evaluate the reliability and validity of the external pricing sources, with the assistance of our valuation specialists. - We evaluated the appropriateness of the disclosure of the medium- to long-term crude oil price assumption as the significant unobservable input in Note 2, "Basis of Preparation (5) Significant accounting judgments, estimates and assumptions," to the consolidated financial statements, including the uncertainty on this estimate, by testing the consistency with the results of work we performed over medium- to long-term crude oil price assumption as discussed above.
+- We tested the design and operating effectiveness of relevant controls over the determination of the medium- to long-term crude oil price assumption in management's valuation of FVTOCI financial assets and impairment test of investments accounted for using the equity method and property, plant and equipment. - We inquired of management and inspected the internal documents supporting the assumption to evaluate the reasonableness of the Group's medium- to long-term crude oil price assumption, considering the impacts caused by efforts towards a decarbonized society on the current crude oil markets and the future global demand and supply for crude oil. - We evaluated the reasonableness of the Group's medium- to long-term crude oil price assumption by comparing the Group's assumption with a range developed by our independent estimates of future crude oil price.
+Our range is developed to be narrower than the medium- to long-term crude oil price assumptions published by multiple external organizations, considering audit materiality, sensitivity to price changes and degrees of variance of price assumptions published by multiple external organizations.

+- When we developed the range, we independently obtained the medium- to long-term crude oil price assumptions from multiple external organizations and assessed the independence and the experience of the external organizations to evaluate the reliability and validity of the external pricing sources, with the assistance of our valuation specialists. - We evaluated the appropriateness of the disclosure of the medium- to long-term crude oil price assumption as the significant unobservable input in Note 2, "Basis of Preparation (5) Significant accounting judgments, estimates and assumptions," to the consolidated financial statements, including the uncertainty on this estimate, by testing the consistency with the results of work we performed over the medium- to long-term crude oil price assumption as discussed above.